Occupational health care for entrepreneurs and other self-employed persons

 Kela provides reimbursement for self-employed persons and independent farmers who are insured under the Self-Employed Persons' (YEL) or Farmers' (MYEL) Pensions Act.

-Since the beginning 2018, reimbursements have also been available even if the insurance has been discontinued on account of disability while the self-employed person receives a rehabilitation subsidy or a temporary workers’ compensation pension.
+Reimbursements are also available even if the insurance has been discontinued on account of disability while the self-employed person receives a rehabilitation subsidy or a temporary workers’ compensation pension.

 The purpose of occupational health care is to create a healthy and safe work environment and a well-functioning workplace community, to prevent work-related illnesses, and to maintain and promote work capacity and functioning.